FlyingFathead/vzgpt/README.md

 - => added a script `ubuntu_22_04_apt_install.sh` for necessary apt installs
 - => added `requirements.txt` for `tensorflow`
 - included prebuilt Linux binary, `vzgpt` (x86_64 / amd64)
+  (the prebuilt binary is built w/ threading and SDL support)

 This is Viznut's C-only implementation of GPT-2 inference, mostly intended for personal learning and toying.
 GPT-2 is the neural language model developed at